 Enter response in the Narrative Report; example in Appendix A.

-Partnerships and Strategies the MCP will develop to address disparities and equity in service delivery, housing placements, and housing retention (Aligns with Homeless Housing Assistance and Prevention (HHAP) Round 3 Application)
+Partnerships and Strategies the MCP will develop to address disparities and equity in service delivery, housing placements, and housing retention (Aligns with Homeless Housing Assistance and Prevention (HHAP) Round 3 Application).

 20 Points